-It was an ancient past in fragments only, but they were very nice fragments.
-I visited the ancient history collection at the Carlos Museum at Emory University here in Atlanta and was straight-up shocked at its size and quality.
+Last Saturday, I visited the ancient history collection of the Carlos Museum at Emory University here in Atlanta and was straight-up shocked at its size and quality.
 It’s embarrassing that an ancient Mediterranean history geek like me failed to realize this collection was sitting just four miles from my home.

 But that’s me, for better or for worse.
 And when I stepped onto the antiquities floor—Egyptian, Greek, and Roman artifacts primarily—I actually got chills.
 Not quite as many as when I stood on the Palatine Hill in Rome, or walked through the old Senate in the Forum, but more than any sane person should get when contemplating an afternoon of reading tiny text on little plaques in a really quite room.